-Dua Lipa Debuts A Fringed Mullet — But, By Accident
+Dua Lipa's Fringe Haircut Looks So Cool — Even If It Was An Accident

 Hair breakage is a very real thing.
 Even if you don't have personal experience — you've never double-processed your hair in a single sitting or removed an elastic with too much of your ponytail still attached — you probably know someone who does.
 Like, for example, Dua Lipa.

 This past weekend, the English singer/songwriter stepped out in New York City with her two-toned lob — jet-black on the bottom and ice-blonde on the top — styled in a new choppy mullet.
-However, on her Instagram, Lipa admitted that the layered cut was actually a complete accident, and came as a result of severe breakage from the bleach.
+However, on her Instagram, Lipa admitted that the layered cut was a complete accident and actually came as a result of severe breakage from bleach.

 According to the star's Instagram Story, she's leaning into her new — and inadvertent — fringe.
-"PSA: This is not a haircut," Lipa posted to her Story, along with a close-up shot of the choppy platinum baby bangs.
+"PSA: This is not a haircut," Lipa posted to her Story, along with a close-up shot of the choppy, platinum-blonde baby bangs.
 "It's bleach breakages, but I'm runnin' with it."
-Accidental or not, Lipa is now on a running list of celebs endorsing the shag comeback.
+Accidental or not, Lipa is now on a running list of celebs endorsing the shag comeback — and looking really cool doing it.

 Advertisement